leeatchison/softlaunch/README.md

 The 'usercode' is a random, unique code assigned to this newsfeed.
 We used a UUID for this example (sans dashes), but you can use any value you like.
-You want the value to be "hard to guess", as it will be used in the URL that enables your new feature for a user.
+You want the value to be "hard to guess", as it will be used in the URL that enables your new feature for a specific user and their browser.

 Now, in production, go to your home page, you'll see the "old" content.
 You can enable the new content just for you by going to this
 URL:

 http://<myapplication>/softlaunch/C04D9454C8EB449C8B4E6A72157B4AA4

-On this page, you'll see whether this feature is enabled for your or not, and will be given the option to enable/disable this feature.
+On this page, you'll see whether this feature is enabled for your browser or not, and will be given the option to enable/disable this feature.
 Enable the feature, and go back to your home page.

 You will now see that your home page has the new newsfeed.